s-process Enirchment of Ultrafaint Dwarf Galaxies: Discussion

-We compare the stellar Ba abundances of the observed and simulated UFDs.
-We find the median is [Ba/Fe] $\sim -2$ (large UFD) and [Ba/Fe] $\sim -3$ (small UFD) for stars with $-3 < $ [Fe/H] $ < -2$ (see Fig.~\ref{fig:abundance scatter plot}).
-The [Ba/Fe] are the same as the yield from a single stellar populations (SSP) integrated from the birth to the age of 100 Myr (large UFD) and 50 Myr (small UFD).
-We obtain similar conclusions if we use [Sr/Fe] instead.
-Note that the estimated age is insensitive to the exact choice of the yields, as it does not affect star formation in the galaxy.
-Even if we change the Ba yields from AGB stars, we expected that the typical [Ba/Fe] of stars formed in these galaxies are represented by [Ba/Fe] of an SSP at 100 (50) Myr.
-Also, [Ba/Fe] is homogeneous within metal-rich regions at any moment.
-Therefore we conclude that the SSP age and star formation history of the system are two important factors that affect [Ba/Fe] in the UFDs.
+To assess if there is any s-process contribution among low-metallicity stars in UFDs with low [Ba/Fe], we compare the stellar Ba abundances of the observed and simulated UFDs.
+For our simulated UFDs, we find that medians of [Ba/Fe] $\sim -2.5$ (L-UFD) and [Ba/Fe] $\sim -4$ (M-UFD) for stars with $-3 < $ [Fe/H] $ < -2$, as can be seen in Fig.~\ref{fig:abundance scatter plot}.
+The values of [Ba/Fe] are the same as the yields from an SSP integrated from birth to an age of 100\,Myr (L-UFD) and 25\,Myr (M-UFD).
+This highlights that Ba can get contributed on short timescales.
+We obtain similar results if we use [Sr/Fe] instead.
+Note that these estimated ages are insensitive to the exact choice of the yields, as it does not affect the star formation in the galaxy.
+If we were to change the Ba yields of AGB stars, we would expect that the typical [Ba/Fe] of stars formed in these galaxies are again represented by the [Ba/Fe] level produced by an SSP at 100 (25)\,Myr in the L- (M-) UFDs as chemical enrichment does not have much of an effect on the star formation history.
+Therefore, we argue that an additional Ba source contributes to the chemical enrichment with an approximate, average delay of $\sim 100\,\mathrm{Myr}$.

-The duration of star formation in UFDs can be naively constrained to up to a few hundred Myr because gas heating by cosmic reionization can effectively quench star formation in these small galaxies by $z \sim 6$.
-In addition, considering their low halo masses, we do not expect the onset of star formation in UFDs to be extremely early.
-Typically in our simulations, star formation begins when the cosmic age is about 300 Myr.
-With these conditions the duration of star formation in UFDs is shorter than 700 Myr.
-In our simulations, the `large UFD' has comparable length of star formation.
-Therefore the large UFD can be considered as one of the most {\it s-}process enhanced UFDs.
-However, the predicted Ba abundance is still smaller than the observed values.
-This suggests that Ba needs to be produced more efficiently in low-metallicity environments such as UFDs.
+The duration of star formation in UFDs can be constrained to up to a few hundred\,Myr because gas heating by cosmic reionization can effectively quench star formation in these small galaxies by $z \sim 6$.
+In addition, considering their low halo masses, we do not expect the onset of star formation in UFDs to be very early.
+In our simulations, star formation typically begins when the cosmic age is about 300\,Myr.
+With these conditions the duration of star formation in UFDs is shorter than 700\,Myr.
+In our simulations, the L-UFD has a comparable length of star formation.
+Therefore the L-UFD can be considered as one of the most {\it s-}process enhanced UFDs.
+However, the predicted Ba abundance in the fiducial model is still lower than the observed values (red and orange stars; see Fig.~\ref{fig:abundance scatter plot}).
+This suggests that Ba needs to be produced more efficiently in the low-metallicity environments present in UFDs.